 At 4,053mm the new Polo is longer than any previous model and within a whisker of a Mk IV Golf of the late 1990s.
 It’s also wider, with a longer wheelbase and a useful boot capacity of 351 litres.
 Optional design packages allow owners to create something with a spark of individuality; these include a black roof, high-gloss decorative trim and a choice of alloy wheels.
 Inside, there’s a wide choice of trim and upholstery colours and the interior has an upmarket feel, with well-crafted and high-quality materials used throughout.

-Volkswagen’s Active Info display, already available on the latest generation Golf, is now an option for the new Polo.
+Volkswagen’s Active Info display, already available on the latest generation Golf, is now an option for the new Polo for models from the SE upwards.
 This is a 10.25-inch screen that replaces the analogue dials with a configurable display, letting the driver choose between traditional speedo and rev counter or navigational mapping.
-The Polo also features an infotainment touchscreen of up to 8”, depending on the model.
+The Polo S features an 8” infotainment touchscreen.
 Inductive smartphone charging is another neat option – no more trailing wires.

 The trend for smaller capacity, higher performance petrol engines continues in the new Polo engine range.
 There’s a 65bhp 1.0-litre, two 1.0-litre turbos developing 95 and 114bhp respectively, and a 148bhp 1.5-litre turbo that features cylinder deactivation, effectively creating an engine of variable capacity depending on how much load it’s under.
 Alternatively, Volkswagen’s two 1.6-litre TDI diesel engines, which produce 80bhp and 95bhp respectively, are torquey, economical and cleaner than ever.
 However, performance addicts will want to put their deposits down on a Polo GTI, which is powered by a 197bhp 2.0-litre TSI turbo petrol engine.